 Who We Are . . .
 Online Learning with Local Support!

-- The University Center, Kaua’i works in partnership with University of Hawai‘i campuses to support online programs locally.
+- The University Center, Kaua’i works in partnership with University of Hawai‘i campuses to support online and hybrid programs locally.

 - Students receive degrees or certificates awarded by the UH campus offering the program of study.